 PASSPORT AND ISIC PHOTOS: You may have your passport and/or ISIC photo(s) taken in the NIU Study Abroad Office.
-Photos are \$3.00 for the first photo and \$2.00 for each photo after that.
-After the first two photos, photos must be purchased in multiples of two.
+Photos are \$5.00 for two photos.
+Photos must be purchased in multiples of two.
 Photos are usually developed while you wait.
-Study Abroad Office hours are 8:00 a.m. -12:00 p.m. (closed over the lunch hour) and 1:00 - 4:30 p.m.
+We accept exact cash, personal check or we can charge it to your bursar account.
+Study Abroad Office hours are 8:00 a.m. - 12:00 p.m. (closed over the lunch hour) and 1:00 - 4:30 p.m.